|Position:||Director of Athletic Training|

-A leader in the field of athletic training, Jack Marucci enters his 20th season as director of athletic training at LSU.
-Since joining the Tigers, Marucci’s leadership and vision has moved LSU to the forefront of athletic training at the collegiate level.
+A leader in the field of athletic training, Jack Marucci enters his 22nd season as director of athletic training at LSU.
+Since joining the Tigers, Marucci’s leadership and vision here moved LSU to the forefront of athletic training at the collegiate level.

-As director of athletic training, Marucci oversees the athletic training operation for all 21 varsity sports, which includes supervising a staff of six full-time trainers and 10 graduate assistants.
+As director of athletic training, Marucci oversees the athletic training operation for all 21 varsity sports, which includes supervising a staff of 13 full-time trainers, three nutrition staff members, and seven graduate assistants.

 Marucci served as an assistant athletic trainer at Florida State from 1988-96, a stint that included eight bowl trips with the Seminoles.
 While in Tallahassee, he also served as the host trainer for two NCAA regional baseball tournaments.